Boise Modern Mountain

 What sets this style apart is its intentional use of materials and spatial layouts to achieve a peaceful flow.

-Prominent Homes: Continuity Between Outside and Inside Spaces
+Prominent Homes: Continuity Between Outdoor and Indoor Spaces

 Melissa Detweiler is Co-Owner and Principal Designer at Prominent Homes, a 100% custom home builder whose work has been recognized with awards, including first place in every category at the county’s Parade of Homes.